 After wiping them down and inspecting them for damage, the next step is to let them dry.
 This is an essential part of the process.
 Wet leather can be extremely uncomfortable.
 And although the boots may be nice and shiny now, they’re not going to stay that way once they start to dry out.

 Keep the boots on a clean surface and out of direct sunlight, and allow them to dry overnight.
 Even if they are already very soft, they might take longer to dry than you expect.
 In the morning, check the boots over to ensure that they are no longer shiny and that there are no cracks in the leather.

 Add a protector

-Many leather products will come with a boot polish type protector that you can add to the leather.
+Many leather products will come with a boot polish-type protector that you can add to the leather.
 This helps prevent stains and protects the leather work boots from water.
-It also contains marks left on the boot when slipping them on or off.
+It also contains marks left on the boot when slipping on or off.

 Get your boots wet

 Once the leather is dry and protected, the final step is to fill the boots with warm water.
 Make sure that the boots are entirely submerged.
 The water will act as a moisturizer and help prevent the leather from drying.

 Getting the cream to stick to the leather can be a struggle if the leather is already very soft.
 Try using a hair dryer to warm the boots and soften the leather.
 Once the leather is weak, it will be easier to apply the cream.